-Services that are covered for you What you must pay when you get these What you must pay when you get these services In-Network services Out-of-Network Emergency care No prior authorization required.
-For coverage outside of the United States, see Worldwide coverage. \$90 co-pay per visit. \$0 co-pay if admitted to the hospital from the \$0 co-pay if admitted to the hospital from the o the hospital from the Emergency care refers to services that are: • Furnished by a provider qualified to furnish emergency services, and • Needed to evaluate or stabilize an emergency medical condition A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life, loss of a limb, or loss of function of a limb.
-The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.
-Cost sharing for necessary emergency services furnished out-of-network \$0 co-pay if admitted to the hospital from the emergency room within 72 hours.
-If you receive emergency care at an out-of-network hospital and need inpatient care after yemergency condition is stabilized, you must mov an in-network hospital in order to pay the in-netwost-sharing amount for the part of your stay af you are stabilized.
-If you stay at the out-of-network hospital, your stay will be covered but you will perform the out-of-network cost-sharing amount for the performance of your stay after you are stabilized. ency care at an out-of- d inpatient care after your abilized, you must move to order to pay the in-network the part of your stay after stay at the out-of-network e covered but you will pay naring amount for the part
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Durable medical equipment (DME) and related supplies (continued) Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
+We cover all medically necessary DME covered by Original Medicare.
+If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
+The most recent list of suppliers is available on our website at www.Medicare.PacificSource.com Emergency care No prior authorization required.
+For coverage outside of the United States, see Worldwide coverage.
+Emergency care refers to services that are: • Furnished by a provider qualified to furnish emergency services, and • Needed to evaluate or stabilize an emergency medical condition A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life, loss of a limb, or loss of function of a limb.
+The medical symptoms may be an illness injury an in-network hospital in o cost-sharing amount for th you are stabilized.
+If you s hospital, your stay will be the out-of-network cost-sh of your stay after you are s 2 hours. care at an out-of- l inpatient care after your abilized, you must move to order to pay the in-network le part of your stay after tay at the out-of-network covered but you will pay aring amount for the part and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life, loss of a limb, or loss